doublehops/go-migration/README.md

 ## Golang Database Migration Tool

 This is a tool that is designed to automate database migrations.
-It is based on the migrations of Yii2 framework.
+It is based on the design of migrations of Yii2 framework.

 ### Usage
 `<entry_script> <action> <name|number>`